 – Evelyn Underhill, Letters

-In addition, Mass is offered every Thursday at 10:00 am with special intercessory prayers for the needs of the church and the world, as well as the laying on of hands and anointing of the sick.
+In addition, Mass is offered every Thursday at 10:00 am in the Chapel of St. Michael and All Angels with special intercessory prayers for the needs of the church and the world, as well as the laying on of hands and anointing of the sick.
 This is sometimes referred to as a healing mass.
 It is quite appropriate for anyone who is ill, but is also a wonderful time in which parishioners faithfully gather to pray for others who are sick, and to bring their needs before God.

 Holy Days & Special Acts of Devotion